 - Paper towel

-- Rubbing alcohol or oil-based makeup remover
+- Rubbing alcohol or makeup remover of your choice

 - Start by laying your lashes curl-side-up on a dry, clean paper towel.